solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 By introducing TEEs on top of stake-weighted oracles, Switchboard is able to verify each oracle’s software to allow participation in the network.
-If an Oracle operator acts maliciously and attempts to change the operation of the approved code; a data quote verification will fail.
+If an oracle operator acts maliciously and attempts to change the operation of the approved code; a data quote verification will fail.
 This allows Switchboard oracles to operate beyond quantitative value reporting, such as functions -- running off-chain custom and confidential computations.